Voles/lisboa-data/README.md

-Pisa data
+Lisboa data
 =========

-A webpage containing the data about [our trip to Pisa](http://pisa.nielsdequeker.be).
+A webpage containing the data about [our trip from Lisboa to Haarlem](http://lissabon.nielsdequeker.be).

 ## Development environment setup
 #### Prerequisites